TV Perú: History

+Color television began via test airings in 1974 and it was adopted as official using the United States NTSC standard beginning as in 1977.

-In the 1980s the station started satellite transmissions across Peru.
+In the 1980s the station started satellite color TV transmissions across Peru.
 In 1985, under Alan García's government, the TV station was given the popular TV Perú (but the legal name remained RTP).
 In 1996, RTP renamed to its current corporate name Television Nacional del Perú during Alberto Fujimori's regime.
 In 2006 the station was renamed again to TV Perú.

 Nowadays TV Perú is better known for its regular programming devoted to spread Peruvian culture, by showing documentaries such as Reportaje al Perú and Costumbres.
 Sometime during the mid-2000s (decade) aired reruns of korean dramas dubbed into Spanish such as All About Eve, A wish upon star among others.

 On 30 March 2010, TV Perú launched its high-definition signal on digital terrestrial television (using ISDB-TB) with the collaboration of the government of Japan who provided the proper equipment.

 TV Perú is well known because the bad management of its media, due to the non-professional president and some of its managers who lead the channel and the radio station.
 From its first days, this channel is located in the lowest place in the ranking of channels in Peru.

 TV Perú's headquarters are in Lima, Peru.

+TV Perú Internacional

+TV Perú Internacional is a Peruvian satellite free-to-air and pay television channel, owned by Government of Peru and operated by National Institute of Radio and Television of Peru.
+Is the signal international of the state channel TV Perú, with headquarters in Lima.
+The channel is available in Latin America including Peru, Europe, North America, Asia, Oceania and the North Africa.

+In Argentina, Uruguay and Chile, it has been available on DirecTV since 2020, and on DGO since 2025, together TV Perú Noticias.

+In Argentina, is coming soon available on Flow and more TV providers in that country.

+In Uruguay, Like Argentina, is coming soon available on Flow and more TV providers in that country.

+In Bolivia, is coming soon available on Tigo Star and is available in more TV providers in that country.

+In Chile, is available in VTR and is available in more TV providers in that country.

+In Colombia, was available in Claro TV and is available in more TV providers in that country.